KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 * Other local sponsorships

 #### Facebook Advertising (Paid)

+Based on feedback, members of the church and surrounding community are more likely to be on Facebook than Twitter.
+So, we would first consider the option of reaching people via Facebook, first through free sharing.

 In addition to free sharing, Facebook also offers paid advertising to people located within a target area.